 We used a combination of landmark and semilandmark approaches to assess the shape variability in the skulls.
 We used the TPS software suite to digitise landmarks and curves on the photos.
 We set the scale on each image individually to standardise for the different camera heights used when photographing the specimens.
 We created separate data files for each of the three morphometric analyses (dorsal, ventral and lateral views).
 One of us (SF) digitised landmarks and semilandmark points on every image individually.
-Some specimens were too damaged to use in particular views so there were a different total number of images for each analysis.
-Our final data sets included photographs of 182 skulls in dorsal view (148 tenrecs and 34 golden moles), 173 skulls in ventral view (141 tenrecs and 32 golden moles) and 171 skulls in lateral view (140 tenrecs and 31 golden moles).

-Figure [fig:landmarks] depicts that landmarks and curves which we used for each skull view.
+Figure [fig:landmarks] depicts the landmarks and curves which we used for each skull view.
 For landmarks defined by dental structures, we used published dental sources where available to identify the number and type of teeth in each species.
-Detailed descriptions of the landmarks can be found in the supplementary material.
+Detailed descriptions of the landmarks as well as an example figure of landmarks on golden mole skulls, can be found in the supplementary material.

 When using semilandmark approaches there is a potential problem of over-sampling: simpler structures will require fewer semilandmarks to accurately represent their shape .
 To ensure that we applied a uniform standard of shape representation to each outline segment (i.e. that simple structures would not be over-represented and more complex features would not be under-represented), we followed the method outlined by MacLeod to determine the minimum number of semilandmark points which would give accurate representations of morphological shape.
+We used 54 points for skulls in dorsal view (10 landmarks, 44 semilandmarks across 4 curves), 73 points for skulls in ventral view (13 landmarks, 60 semilandmarks) and 44 points for skulls in lateral view (9 landmarks and 35 semilandmarks across 2 curves).
+See Figure 2 and the supplementary material for more details.

 After creating the files with the landmarks and semilandmarks placed on each photograph, we used TPSUtil to create “sliders” files that defined which points in the TPS files should be treated as semilandmarks .
 We combined the landmarks and taxonomic identification files into a single morphometrics data object and carried out all further analyses in R version 3.1.1 .

-Next we used the gpagen function in the geomorph package to run a general Procrustes alignment of the landmark coordinates while sliding the semilandmarks by minimising Procrustes distance .
+Next we used the gpagen function in version 2.1 of the geomorph package to run a general Procrustes alignment of the landmark coordinates while sliding the semilandmarks by minimising Procrustes distance .
 We used these Procrustes-aligned coordinates of all specimens to calculate average shape values for each species which we then used for a principal components (PC) analysis with the plotTangentSpace function .
-We selected the number of principal component (PC) axes that accounted for 95% of the variation in the data (Figure [fig:flow]) and used these axes to estimate morphological diversity in each Family.
+We selected the number of principal component (PC) axes that accounted for 95% of the variation in the data (Figure [fig:flow]) and used these axes to estimate morphological diversity in each family.

-The majority of tenrec species (19 out of 31 in our data) belong to the Microgale (shrew-like) Genus that has relatively low morphological diversity .
+The majority of tenrec species (19 out of 31 in our data) belong to the Microgale (shrew-like) genus that has relatively low morphological diversity .
 This may mask signals of higher morphological diversity among other tenrecs.
 To test this, we created a subset of the tenrec data that included just five of the Microgale species, each representing one of the five sub-divisions of Microgale outlined by Soarimalala & Goodman , i.e. small, small-medium, medium, large and long-tailed species.
 We repeated the general Procrustes alignment described above using this reduced data set.
 We then compared the morphological diversity of the full data set (31 species of tenrec) or a reduced data set with just 17 species of tenrec (five Microgale and 12 non-Microgale species; Figure [fig:flow]) to that of the 12 species of golden moles.

 Estimating morphological diversity